cybertraining-dsc/su21-reu-361/project/index.md

 **Figure 3:** Visual depiction of one layer of long short-term memory[^9].

-When the model was trained, the program generated these line graphs as a result.
+The program generated this line graph of the prediction model after training.

 ![Figure 4](https://raw.githubusercontent.com/cybertraining-dsc/su21-reu-361/main/project/images/prediction-model.png)